-The big quest – for any startup – is to find Product-Market fit before the funding runs out.
-With a high cash burn rate, this challenge is twice as hard for hardware startups.
+Why is the field so challenging?
+CBI Insights, a leading analyst of start-ups, concluded that a high cash burn rate was the second-ranked cause of failure for hardware start-ups.
+The big quest – for any start-up – is to find the correct Product-Market fit before the funding runs out.
+But for hardware start-ups with a high cash burn rate, this challenge is twice as hard.

-Startups can rent them for a small monthly fee.
-In this way, startups eliminate upfront investments in expensive software and hardware as they built their Minimum Viable Product.
+Start-ups can now rent virtual, cloud-based CAD machines for a small monthly fee.
+In this way, start-ups eliminate upfront investments in expensive software and hardware as they build their Minimum Viable Product.

 Beyond this, virtual CAD machines help reduce costs in other areas as well: